Five types of hairbands including elastic ties scrunchies and hair tie bracelets compared by a cosmetologist The Pixie Garden

 Why I Changed My Professional Recommendations

-After fifteen years working behind the chair, I've seen the cumulative damage that improper hair accessories cause.
+After over 25 years behind the chair, I've seen the cumulative damage that improper hair accessories cause.
 Clients would come in frustrated about breakage, thinning, or mysterious damage they couldn't explain.
 When I started examining their hair care routines, the same culprit appeared repeatedly: standard elastic hair ties used multiple times daily for years.

 The Breakage Pattern Evidence